Volunteer with REACT

 • Sorting and distributing aid

-Through intensive training, we ensure that Responders are agile, positive and skilled in a number of ways, in order to quickly assess situations and take action to ensure people receive the help they need.
+Through our intensive training, we ensure that Responders are agile, positive and skilled in several ways to quickly assess situations and take action to ensure people receive the help they need.
 We often work closely with other humanitarian organisations to achieve this.

-I'm not an army veteran, can I be a Responder?
+I'm not an army veteran or from the emergency services; Can I be a Responder?

+Yes!
 We encourage people from all walks of life to apply.
-Many of our Responders are indeed veterans or people who work in the emergency services because their skills suit this type of role.
-But we also have many Responders who come from civilian backgrounds.
+Many of our Responders are veterans or people who work in the emergency services because their existing skills and values align with those of a Responder.
+But our specialist training ensures that whatever your background or experience, you will have everything you need and more to help people in need.
+Your unique set of skills and experiences are extremely valuable to the team.
 As long as you share our values and complete the training, you can be a REACT Responder.

 I want to apply to be a REACT Responder.
 What do I do next?

-If you have decided you have what it takes to be a REACT Responder, the first step is to register on our Volunteer Portal and complete the online Foundation Course.
+If you have decided you have what it takes to be a REACT Responder, the first step is to register on our Volunteer Portal when applications open later in the year and complete the online Foundation Course.
 This will take 2 to 3 hours to complete and is packed with information about who we are and what our work involves.